darrenodi/Awesome-books/README.md

 # Additional description about the project and its features.

 This is a project on javascript objects.
 The goal of this project is to test how to add and remove objects from local storage and get used to using Javascript objects.
+The project has been further modified to include the use of classes rather than object and arrays.

 ## Built With